Beaked Salmon, Gonorynchus greyi (Richardson 1845)

 Distribution

-Widespread in Australia, mostly in the temperate waters of the southern half from off Fraser Island (Queensland) to Shark Bay (Western Australia).
-Also at Lord Howe and Norfolk islands in the Tasman Sea, and recently recorded from the Northern Territory.
-Found elsewhere in the South Pacific from Australia to off Chile.
+Widespread in Australia, although mostly in the southern half, from off Fraser Island, Queensland, to the Murion Islands, Western Australia, including Tasmania; also the Lord Howe Province and Norfolk Island in the Tasman Sea.
+Elsewhere, the species occurs Found elsewhere in the South Pacific: New Zealand to off Chile.

 Beaked Salmon inhabit sandy bottoms in coastal bays, deeper channels in estuaries and in deeper offshore waters.
 Juveniles are pelagic in the open ocean.